huggingface/blog/optimum-inference.md

 The adoption of BERT and Transformers continues to grow.
 Transformer-based models are now not only achieving state-of-the-art performance in Natural Language Processing but also for Computer Vision, Speech, and Time-Series. 💬 🖼 🎤 ⏳

-Companies are now slowly moving from the experimentation and research phase to the production phase in order to use Transformer models for large-scale workloads.
+Companies are now moving from the experimentation and research phase to the production phase in order to use Transformer models for large-scale workloads.
 But by default BERT and its friends are relatively slow, big, and complex models compared to traditional Machine Learning algorithms.

 To solve this challenge, we created [Optimum](https://huggingface.co/blog/hardware-partners-program) –  an extension of [Hugging Face Transformers](https://github.com/huggingface/transformers) to accelerate the training and inference of Transformer models like BERT.